 Preparing for orbit

 Multiple news sources say the Chinese were interested in having a human space program back at the dawn of the Space Age in the 1950s and the 1960s.
 At the time, the United States and the Soviet Union were competing for supremacy in orbit, sending up satellites (starting in 1957) and people (starting in 1961).
-The space race cooled in the late 1960s after the United States landed people on the moon, and the two nations agreed to their first joint space mission – Apollo-Soyuz – that flew in 1975.
+The space race cooled in the late 1960s after the United States landed people on the moon, and the two nations agreed to their first joint space mission, the Apollo-Soyuz Test Project, which flew in 1975.